binnev/recipe-planner/readable-recipes/bean-chilli-v1-2.md

 - [ ] 1 vegetable stock cube

 ## Method:
-1. onions and garlic with dried thyme
+1. sweat onions and garlic with dried thyme
 2. add cubed potato and brown
 3. add spice mix (with a bit of water) and fry gently
 4. add beans and tomatoes, stock cube, and a cup of water